The Promise of Duluth

-George W. Childs: I have recently received information that convinces me that Duluth is to be the great city of the Northwest.
+George W. Childs, ca. 1869: I have recently received information that convinces me that Duluth is to be the great city of the Northwest.
 I have studied the situation up there closely and watched the trend of events.
 I have been surprised at the number of prominent men who have spoken to me recently of Duluth, and all have concurred in the opinion that she is to have an early and immense development.

-Joaquin Miller: Chicago will be the largest city in the United States, and then in turn it must as surely give way to Duluth.
+Joaquin Miller, 1889: Chicago will be the largest city in the United States, and then in turn it must as surely give way to Duluth.
 I mean it.
 Duluth will someday rob Chicago of her glory as New York absorbed the commercial prestige of Boston.
 Chicago will surpass New York as New York has passed Boston.
 Finally another and still higher round in the ladder will be reached in Duluth.

-Bradstreet’s: It is easy to believe that when even the memory of Proctor Knott shall be forgotten, Duluth will be a ruling power in the land.
+Bradstreet’s, 1889: It is easy to believe that when even the memory of Proctor Knott shall be forgotten, Duluth will be a ruling power in the land.

-New York Observer: Spread a map before you, look at the immense lakes, and notice how, through these waters – the St. Lawrence river and the Atlantic ocean – all parts of the world can be easily and cheaply reached.
+New York Observer, 1889: Spread a map before you, look at the immense lakes, and notice how, through these waters – the St. Lawrence river and the Atlantic ocean – all parts of the world can be easily and cheaply reached.
 On Lake Superior is Duluth, with one of the finest harbors in the world.
 Why may we not expect that there will be a steamship line connecting Duluth and Liverpool?
 Then look at the immense grain fields of Minnesota, Dakota, Montana, and away on to the Pacific ocean.
-Duluth is bound to be a great commercial centre.
+Duluth is bound to be a great commercial center.
 Already there is an advance which makes us stop, and with bated breath, contemplate the near future.